AUSTIN – The Texas Education Agency today released accreditation

 Not Accredited-Revoked status means the Texas Education Agency does not

-recognize the district or charter as a Texas public school following multiple
+recognize the district or charter school as a Texas public school following

-years of deficiencies in academic and/or financial performance.
-For the
+multiple years of deficiencies in academic and/or financial performance.
+For

-school district and nine charter schools have been left pending due to
+district has been left pending due to pending litigation.

 The 2017-2018 accreditation status for each school district and charter